Last updated on August 8th, 2019 at 08:37 pm

 And instruction for entering the business of field message.

-A therapy business is lucrative and offers the chance to work alone or with health care professionals.
+A therapy business or medical spa is lucrative and offers the chance to work alone or with health care professionals.

 Orthopedic doctors and chiropractors keep licensed therapists on staff or as contractors.